 Construction of risk models.
-To better evaluate the significance of AAGs in patient prognosis, we performed regression analysis by integrating the expression of the 51 survival-related genes identified in univariate analysis, patient survival time, and survival status in the cohort using the LASSO Cox method. melanotransferrin（） polo like kinase 1 ()dickkopf WNT signaling pathway inhibitor 1()C1q And TNF related 6()C-Type lectin domain family 3 member B()angiopoietin like 4()The lambda value was set to 0.0616.
+To better evaluate the significance of AAGs in patient prognosis, we performed regression analysis by integrating the expression of the 51 survival-related genes identified in univariate analysis, patient survival time, and survival status in the cohort using the LASSO-Cox method.
+Through the LASSO algorithm, we obtained six genes out of the 51 prognosis-related genes: melanotransferrin（MELTF）, polo like kinase 1 (PLK1), dickkopf WNT signaling pathway inhibitor 1(DKK1), C1q And TNF related 6(C1QTNF6), C-Type lectin domain family 3 member B(CLEC3B) and angiopoietin like 4(ANGPTL4).
+The lambda value was set at 0.0616.
 The risk score of the model was assessed using the following formula:

-Risk score = 0.0690768269492445 × MELTF + 0.060482352567924 × PLK1 + 0.108526181067019 × DKK1+0.0851847110070291 × C1QTNF6 − 0.0148592654748773 × CLEC3B + 0.0288114877124303 × ANGPTL4.
-Finally, the multivariate Cox survival analysis of DKK1, ANGPTL4, and MELTF revealed a significant correlation among these three genes (p<0.05).
-We analyzed the differences in clinical characteristics between the different risk groups (Figure 6A) and divided patients with LUAD into high-and low-risk groups by the median of the risk score based on their risk patterns.
+Risk score = 0.0690768269492445 × MELTF + 0.060482352567924 × PLK1 + 0.108526181067019 × DKK1+0.0851847110070291 × C1QTNF6 − 0.0148592654748773 × CLEC3B + 0.0288114877124303 × ANGPTL4

+Finally, the multivariate Cox survival analysis of DKK1, ANGPTL4 and MELTF revealed a significant correlation among these three genes (p<0.05).
+We analyzed the differences in clinical characteristics between the different risk groups (Figure 6A) and divided patients with LUAD into high-and low-risk groups by the median of the risk score.
 Patients in the high-risk group had a higher expression of the candidate genes as compared to the low-risk group (Figure 6B).
-From the constructed model, In the TCGA LUAD cohort, the OS of the high-risk group was lower than that of the low-risk group, and the Kaplan-Meier survival curve showed a significant difference between the two groups(p<0.001) (Figure 6C).
-The ROC curve shown that the risk score was effective in predicting 1-, 3-,5year OS in LUAD patients(Figure 6E).
-As a validation dataset, GSE72094 got the same result (Figure 6D and F).
-These results suggested that the risk model we constructed could distinguish the survival risk of LUAD patients.
+From the constructed model, in the TCGA LUAD cohort, the OS of the high-risk group was lower than that of the low-risk group, and the Kaplan–Meier survival curve showed this difference between the two groups was significant (p<0.001) (Figure 6C).
+The ROC curve shown that the risk score was effective in predicting 1-, 3-, and 5-year OS in patients with LUAD (Figure 6E).
+As a validation dataset, GSE72094 provided the same result (Figure 6D and F).
+These results suggest that the risk model we constructed was able to distinguish the survival risk of patients with LUAD.

 Analysis of clinical features and construction of a clinical nomogram.
 To determine the relationship between the risk model and clinicopathological characteristics, we performed subtype analysis according to age, sex, and tumor stage.
-The results revealed no significant differences among patients of different age and sex (Figure 4A and C).
-However, patients with a later tumor stage had a higher risk score (Supplementary figure 2A-DB and D).
-Considering the complexity of the risk signature formula, we constructed a nomogram to predict the 1-, 3-, and 5-year OS of patients with LUAD.
-The risk scores were found to be independent correlates (Figure 7AE).
-The calibration curve was similar to the predicted curve of LUAD, validating our predicted OS for the diagnosis of LUAD (Figure 7BF).
-The ROC 7Cand DCA(decision curve analysis) curve further confirmed that the nomogram had a good predictive ability for the prognosis of LUAD (Supplementary figure 3G-J).
+The results revealed no significant differences among patients of different age and sex.
+However, patients with a later tumor stage had a higher risk score (Supplementary figure 2A-D).
+Considering the complexity of the risk signature formula, we constructed a nomogram to predict the 1-, 3- and 5-year OS of patients with LUAD.
+The risk scores were found to be independent correlates (Figure 7A).
+The calibration curve was similar to the predicted curve of LUAD, validating our predicted OS for the diagnosis of LUAD (Figure 7B).
+The ROC (Figure 7C) and decision curve analysis further confirmed that the nomogram had a good predictive ability for the prognosis of LUAD (Supplementary figure 3).

 Single-cell sequencing.
 To explore the expression of prognostic genes DKK1, ANGPTL4, and MELTF on the cellular level, we performed single-cell sequencing of GSM3304007 (LUAD), GSM3304008 (Normal), GSM3304009 (LUAD), and GSM3304010 (Normal).
-Based on cell QC and PCA (principal component analysis)(, we classified the samples into 25 clusters (Supplementary figure 4A) and found doublets among them (Supplementary figure 4B).
-Twenty-five clusters were subsequently cell annotated (Figure 8A).
-We found that the prognostic genes (DKK1, ANGPTL4, MELTF) were highly expressed in basal cells, luminal cells, and alveolar cells (Figure 8B), and DKK1 expression was highly significant in basal cells and luminal cells (Supplementary figure 5).
-These indicated that prognostic genes most likely regulated prognosis of LUAD via basal and luminal cells.
+Based on cell QC and PCA, we classified the samples into 25 clusters (Supplementary figure 4A) and found doublets among them (Supplementary figure 4B).
+The 25 clusters were subsequently cell annotated (Figure 8A).
+We found that the prognostic genes DKK1, ANGPTL4 and MELTF were highly expressed in basal cells, luminal cells, and alveolar cells (Figure 8B), and DKK1 expression was highly significant in basal cells and luminal cells (Supplementary figure 5).
+These indicates that prognostic genes most likely regulate prognosis of LUAD via basal and luminal cells.